Scaling Properties of Multiplicity Fluctuations in the AMPT Model: A brief Introduction to AMPT

-We generated event samples using the DF and the SM versions of the AMPT model for the $\PbPb$ collisions at $\sqrtSnn=\rm{2.76~TeV}$ with Lund string fragmentation parameters $a= \rm{2.2}$, $b=0.5 \, \rm{GeV^{-2}}$, as used in~\cite{ref:prc83}.
-The values for screening mass $\mu=1.8$ or $2.3 \, \rm{fm^{-1}}$ and QCD coupling constant $\alpha_{\rm{s}} \rm{= 0.47}$~\cite{ref:prc83}, have been used for the parton scattering cross section for the generated events.
-With this set of parameters a good description of the multiplicity density at all energies from $\sqrtSnn=\rm{7.7~GeV}$ to $\rm{2.76~TeV}$ has been obtained~\cite{ref:dronika}.
-Fig.~\ref{figalice1} shows the pseudorapidity distributions of the generated charged particles in the 0-5\% most central ($\rm{b < 3.5\,fm}$) sample from the two versions of the AMPT model and compared with the ALICE data~\cite{alice1}.
-It is observed that the SM AMPT sample, at midrapidity $|\eta| \le 1$, is consistent with the ALICE data in comparison to the DF AMPT sample.
+We generated event samples using the DF and the SM modes of the AMPT model for the $\PbPb$ collisions at $\sqrtSnn=\rm{2.76~TeV}$ with model parameters similar to that in~\cite{ref:dronika} where a good description of the multiplicity density at all energies from $\sqrtSnn=\rm{7.7~GeV}$ to $\rm{2.76~TeV}$ has been obtained.
+For Lund string fragmentation parameters $a= \rm{2.2}$, $b=0.5 \, (\rm{GeV^{-2}}$), for the parton scattering cross section screening mass $\mu=1.8$ $\rm{(fm^{-1})}$ and QCD coupling constant $\alpha_{\rm{s}} \rm{= 0.47}$ have been used.
+The initial and final state radiation in HIJING has been turned off.
+For the set of parameters used in this work, Fig.~\ref{figalice1} shows the pseudorapidity distributions of the generated charged particles in the 0-5\% most central ($\rm{b < 3.5\,fm}$) sample from the two modes of the AMPT model and compared with the ALICE data~\cite{alice1}.
+In contrast to what is observed in~\cite{ref:dronika}, the SM AMPT sample, at midrapidity $|\eta| \le 1$, is consistent with the ALICE data in comparison to the DF AMPT sample.
 Fig.~\ref{figalice2} displays the dependence of the charged particle multiplicity density at per participant pair on the number of participants.
 It is seen that the results from the AMPT model with string melting (solid squares) describes reasonably the ALICE~\cite{alice1,alice2} and the CMS data~\cite{cms} whereas, with exception to the ultra-peripheral case, the DF AMPT version underpredicts the experimental data.
 Since the SM version agrees better with the data on $dN_{ch}/d\eta$, it is natural for us to choose that version to generate events for us to study the event-to-event fluctuations of the spatial distributions of the particles produced in the two-dimensional ($\eta,\phi$) space.

+The charged particle low $p_{T}$ spectra is not described by the SM AMPT event sample for the same system and same energy.
+However, based on the purpose of the analysis, the model parameters can be constrained to explain various experimental distributions.
+The set of parameters as used in~\cite{zlin}, which reasonably describe both charged particle multiplicity and $p_{T}$ spectra may be used for the similar studies in future.